-HIB 4436 allows Michigan's public universities and colleges to have whatever policies they wish.
-All HIB 4436 requires is that, whatever policy a college chooses to have, it must respect religious student groups' right to choose their leaders according to their religious beliefs.
-HIB 4436 thereby protects Michigan's public colleges, and the taxpayers that fund them, from costly litigation.
-Equally importantly, HIB 4436 protects religious students from discrimination on Michigan campuses and secures their basic freedoms of speech and religion.
+HB 1724 allows Missouri's public universities and colleges to have whatever policies they wish.
+HB 1724 only requires that whatever policy a college chooses to have must respect religious student groups' right to choose their leaders according to their religious beliefs.
+HB 1724 thereby protects Missouri public colleges, and the taxpayers that fund them, from costly litigation.
+Equally importantly, HB 1724 protects religious students from discrimination on Missouri campuses and secures their basic freedoms of speech and religion.

-C. HIB 4436 would avoid the problems that other states have experienced, which have been addressed through similar legislation.

-1. California State University excluded religious student associations with religious leadership requirements from its 23 campuses, including religious groups that had met on its campuses for forty years.
+- C. HB 1724 would avoid the problems that other states have experienced and that some states have addressed through similar legislation. - 1.
+California State University excluded religious student associations with religious leadership requirements from its 23 campuses, including religious groups that had met on its campuses for over forty years.

 The California State University comprises 23 campuses with 437,000 students.
-In 2014, Cal State denied recognition to several religious student associations, including Chi Alpha, InterVarsity, and Cru (formerly Campus Crusade for Christ).
+In 2014, Cal State denied recognition to several religious student associations, including Chi Alpha, InterVarsity, and Cru.
 For example, the student president of a religious student association that had met on the Cal State Northridge campus for forty years received a letter that read:

-This correspondence is to inform you that effective immediately, your student organization, Rejoyce in Jesus Campus Fellowship, will no longer be recognized by California State University, Northridge.16
+This correspondence is to inform you that effective immediately, your student organization, Rejoyce in Jesus Campus Fellowship, will no longer be recognized by California State University, Northridge.
+14